Toph2T1/Tophs-Overlay/README.md

 # Toph's Overlay.
 A Lua script for 2Take1Menu that shows you information about various things.

-All Displayable Options as of v1.7.0
+All Displayable Options as of v1.8.0
-- Menu / Game Version.
+- Menu / Game Version
+- Account Username
 - Wallet / Bank Amounts (Multiplayer only.)
 - FPS
 - Session Type